 In general, prior to a crash, there tends to be a sense of euphoria and investors and traders are very complacent.

 The other marker of a large pullback event is that typically volatility would be trading very low, with a VIX reading of 15 or below.

 As of January 2023, VIX is trading around 18, and it was trading in the 20s and 30s for most of 2022.

 While the VIX is currently trading lower than it has been recently, it is higher than it usually is prior to a typical market crash.

 Large Companies Have Already Pulled Back

 Additional supporting information to discredit an upcoming stock market crash can be seen in other ways.

-When you combine the fact that many of the largest companies in the world have already pulled back, the market is not currently in a euphoric state, and the volatility in the S&P 500 index (measured by the VIX) is already relatively high, it does not seem like we are headed for a stock market crash.
+When you combine the fact that many of the largest companies in the world have already pulled back, the market is not currently in a euphoric state, and the volatility in the S&P 500 index (measured by the VIX) has decreased from high levels, it does not seem like we are headed for a stock market crash.

 What happens when the stock market crashes?